MarkMT/fragmentary/README.md

 (Note: for better or worse, we've stuck with the term 'internal request' to mean any request delivered to the application programmatically in order to refresh cached content.
 This includes requests created by one application instance that are intended to be processed by another instance.)

-Our approach to sending requests between application instances relies on requests being processed asynchronously (i.e. by passing a `delay` value to RequestQueue#send in the controller method `send_queued_requests` discussed earlier).
-The reason is that asynchronous tasks used to process internal requests can be directed to specific task queues associated with the application instance they are intended to be processed by.
-Each application instance has an associated asynchronous task process.
+Our approach to sending requests between application instances relies on processing requests asynchronously and directing the tasks used to do this to specific task queues associated with the application instance they are intended to be processed by.
+Each application instance has an associated asynchronous task process (in our case using Delayed::Job).
 By configuring that process to run tasks from just the queue(s) designated for it, we ensure that any application instance can direct requests to any other.

-As noted earlier, our current implementation relies on [Delayed::Job](https://github.com/collectiveidea/delayed_job) for creating and processing asynchronous tasks.
-Queued tasks are stored in a database table, so as long as each application and [Delayed::Job](https://github.com/collectiveidea/delayed_job) instance have access to the same database, this approach will be successful.
+As long as queued tasks are stored in a database table (as they are, for example, using Delayed::Job) and provided that each instance of the application has access to the same database, this approach achieves our objective.
+The way we accomplish this in practice is outlined below.

-To configure Fragmentary to automatically refresh cached content for multiple instances, first set `remote_urls` in `Fragmentary.config`.
+First, to configure Fragmentary to automatically refresh cached content for multiple instances, set `remote_urls` in `Fragmentary.config`.
 This is an array of root URLs for all _other_ instances of the application that requests should be sent to.
 For example, in order to allow requests to be sent from the production instance to the pre-release instance, in initializers/fragmentary.rb in the production code we would add the following configuration:

 ```
 Fragmentary.setup do |config|